Multi-dimensional reflected BSDEs driven by $G$-Brownian motion with diagonal generators: Preliminaries

 \section{Preliminaries}

-We first recall some basic results about $G$-expectation, multi-dimensional $G$-BSDEs and one-dimensional reflected $G$-BSDEs, which are needed in the sequel.
-For convenience, every element $x \in\mathbb{R}^{k}$ is identified to a column vector with $l$-th component $x^{l}$ and the corresponding Euclidian norm and Euclidian scalar product are denoted by $|\cdot|$ and $\langle\cdot ,\cdot\rangle$, respectively.
+We first recall some basic results about $G$-expectation, multi-dimensional $G$-BSDEs and one-dimensional reflected $G$-BSDEs, which are needed in the sequel and the readers may refer to the papers \cite{DHP11,LPSH,LS,Liu-stochastics,P07a,P08a,P10,S11} for more details.
+For convenience, every element $x \in\mathbb{R}^{k}$ is identified as a column vector with $l$-th component $x^{l}$, and the corresponding Euclidian norm and Euclidian scalar product are denoted by $|\cdot|$ and $\langle\cdot ,\cdot\rangle$, respectively.
+For two vectors $a$ and $b$ in $\mathbb{R}^{k}$, we say that $a\geq b$ if $a^{l}\geq b^{l}$, for each $1\leq l\leq k$.